Learning how to start a blog has the potential to drastically change your life.

 Or there’s Melyssa, who made over $173,000 recently from her blog and online business:

-It takes a lot of hard work to reach the elite ranks of Michelle and Melyssa, but that shouldn’t stop you from trying.
+It takes a lot of hard work to reach the elite ranks of Michelle and Melyssa, among other blogger sites, but that shouldn’t stop you from trying.

 It’s 100% feasible to start making a few hundred or even a few thousand dollars per month within just a few months of starting.
 We’ve done it with this website, and you can too.